kmsolomon/hide-job-posts/README.md

 ## Work in progress:

-- error handling (make sure error clears if you try to enter invalid name and then do a valid one, hide popup content if not on correct page)
+- error handling (hide popup content if not on correct page)
 - make it prettier (refactoring)

 ## Credit